 Palais de Chaillot became the first UN headquarters in 1946.
 It remained so until 1951.
 The Universal Declaration of Human Rights was adopted in Palais de Chaillot by the UN General Assembly on December 10th 1948.

-Eleanor Roosevelt, widow of American President Roosevelt, chaired the declaration drafting committee.
-With her were Rene Cassin of France, who composed the first draft, the Rapporteur Charles Malik of Lebanon, Vice-Chairman Peng Chung Chang of China, John Humphrey of Canada.
+Eleanor Roosevelt chaired the declaration drafting committee.
+With her were Rene Cassin of France, Charles Malik of Lebanon, Peng Chung Chang of China and John Humphrey of Canada.